-Non-Small Cell Lung Cancer: GSK continues to conduct an international, 70-patient two arm Phase II monotherapy clinical trial evaluating the safety and efficacy of ispinesib administered at 18 mg/m 2 every 21 days in the second-line treatment of patients with both platinum-sensitive and platinum-refractory non-small cell lung cancer.
+Non-Small Cell Lung Cancer: GSK continues to conduct an international, open-label two-arm Phase II monotherapy clinical trial designed to enroll up to 70 patients, evaluating the safety and efficacy of ispinesib administered at 18 mg/m every 21 days in the second-line treatment of patients with both platinum-sensitive and platinum-refractory non-small cell lung cancer.
 The clinical trial's primary endpoint is response rate as determined using the widely accepted criteria of tumor mass defined by radiologic measurement known as the Response Evaluation Criteria in Solid Tumors, or RECIST.
-Based on the current enrollment rates, as communicated to us by GSK, data from our platinum refractory arm and platinum sensitive arm are anticipated in 2005.
+In the second quarter, GSK completed patient treatment in the platinum-refractory treatment arm of this trial and continues to move forward with patient enrollment in the platinum-sensitive treatment arm.
+We anticipate data from the platinum-refractory treatment arm in the third quarter of 2005, and data from the platinum sensitive treatment arm are anticipated later in 2005.

-Breast Cancer: GSK continues to conduct an international, 55-patient Phase II monotherapy clinical trial evaluating the efficacy of ispinesib at 18 mg/m2 every 21 days in the second- or third-line treatment of patients with breast cancer whose disease has progressed despite treatment with anthracyclines and taxanes.
+Breast Cancer: GSK continues to conduct an international, Phase II open-label monotherapy clinical trial, designed to enroll up to 55 patients, evaluating the safety and efficacy of ispinesib at 18 mg/m every 21 days in the second- or third-line treatment of patients with breast cancer whose disease has progressed despite treatment with anthracyclines and taxanes.
 The clinical trial's primary endpoint is response rate as determined using RECIST criteria.
 Based on the current rate of patient enrollment, interim and final data are anticipated during 2005 and 2006, respectively.

-Ovarian Cancer: In late 2004, GSK initiated enrollment of patients in a 35-patient Phase II monotherapy clinical trial designed to evaluate the efficacy of ispinesib at 18 mg/m2 dosed every 21 days in the second-line treatment of patients with advanced ovarian cancer previously treated with a platinum and taxane-based regimen.
+Ovarian Cancer: GSK continues to conduct a Phase II open-label monotherapy clinical trial designed to enroll up to 35 patients evaluating the efficacy of ispinesib at 18 mg/m dosed every 21 days in the second-line treatment of patients with advanced ovarian cancer previously treated with a platinum and taxane-based regimen.
 The primary endpoint of this clinical trial is response rate as determined by RECIST criteria and blood serum levels of the tumor mass marker CA-125.
 Based on the current rate of patient enrollment, data are anticipated during 2005.

-Colorectal Cancer: In the first quarter of 2005, the NCI initiated a 76-patient Phase II clinical trial studying ispinesib in the second-line treatment of patients with colorectal cancer.
-This open-label monotherapy clinical trial will contain two arms that evaluate different dosing schedules of ispinesib, either infused at 7 mg/m 2 on days 1, 8 and 15 of a 28-day schedule or at 18 mg/m 2 every 21 days.
+Colorectal Cancer: In the first quarter of 2005, the NCI initiated a Phase II clinical trial designed to enroll up to 76 patients evaluating ispinesib in the second-line treatment of patients with colorectal cancer.
+This open-label monotherapy clinical trial will contain two arms that evaluate different dosing schedules of ispinesib, either infused at 7 mg/m on days 1, 8 and 15 of a 28-day schedule or at 18 mg/m every 21 days.
 The primary endpoint is objective response as determined using RECIST criteria.

-Hepatocellular Cancer: In the first quarter of 2005, the NCI initiated a 30-patient Phase II clinical trial studying ispinesib in patients with hepatocellular cancer that have not been treated with any systemic chemotherapy.
-This open-label monotherapy clinical trial will evaluate ispinesib infused at 18 mg/m 2 every 21 days.
+Hepatocellular Cancer: In the first quarter of 2005, the NCI initiated a Phase II clinical trial designed to enroll up to 30 patients, evaluating ispinesib in the treatment of patients with hepatocellular cancer that have not been treated with any systemic chemotherapy.
+This open-label monotherapy clinical trial will evaluate ispinesib infused at 18 mg/m every 21 days.
 The primary endpoint is objective response as determined using RECIST criteria.

-Melanoma: In April 2005, the NCI initiated a 25-patient Phase II clinical trial studying ispinesib in patients with melanoma who may have received adjuvant immunotherapy but no chemotherapy.
-This open-label monotherapy clinical trial will evaluate ispinesib infused at 18 mg/m 2 every 21 days.
+Melanoma: In the second quarter of 2005, the NCI initiated a Phase II clinical trial designed to enroll up to 25 patients, evaluating ispinesib in the treatment of patients with melanoma who may have received adjuvant immunotherapy but no chemotherapy.
+This open-label monotherapy clinical trial will evaluate ispinesib infused at 18 mg/m every 21 days.
 The primary endpoint is objective response as determined using RECIST criteria.